MODERN SLAVERY ACT 2015 - STATEMENT 2018

 (covering the period 1 January 2018 to 31 December 2018)

 INTRODUCTION FROM MARGARET EWING - SENIOR INDEPENDENT NON-EXECUTIVE DIRECTOR

 ConvaTec is committed to fair employment practices and to following applicable employment law wherever it has operations.
 ConvaTec takes its responsibilities seriously and will comply with laws that prohibit child or forced labour, slavery and human trafficking.
 In 2016, ConvaTec initiated a programme to review its existing policies, procedures and approach to supply chain transparency and modern slavery, both within its internal operations and third party suppliers.
-This cross-functional project has made progress in assessing the labour risk within ConvaTec’s own operations and its supply chain and adopting policies and processes to manage that risk.
-In 2017, ConvaTec has continued enhancing this programme.
+Since then, this cross-functional project has made progress in assessing the labour risk within ConvaTec’s own operations and its supply chain and adopting policies and processes to manage that risk.
+We aim to continue enhancing this programme.

 The Group’s Advanced Wound Care franchise provides advanced wound dressings and skin care products used for the management of acute and chronic wounds resulting from conditions such as diabetes, immobility and venous disease, as well as from traumatic injury, burns, invasive surgery and other causes.

 Our Ostomy Care franchise specialises in devices, accessories and services for individuals with a stoma (a surgically-created opening where bodily waste is discharged) commonly resulting from colorectal cancer, inflammatory bowel disease, bladder cancer, obesity and other causes.